induktio/thinker/Readme.md

 Other mods
 ----------
 * [SMAC-in-SMACX mod](Details.md#smac-in-smacx-mod) can be installed to play a game similar to original SMAC while Thinker is enabled.
+* [Scient's patch](https://github.com/DrazharLn/scient-unofficial-smacx-patch) combines many fixes for the original game.
-* [OpenSMACX](https://github.com/b-casey/OpenSMACX) is a long-term project to decompile and create a full open source clone of SMACX.
+* [OpenSMACX](https://github.com/b-casey/OpenSMACX) has been a long-term project to recreate SMACX game engine.
 * Also see [compatibility with other mods such as PRACX](Details.md#compatibility-with-other-mods).